-The prescaler input can be the internal frequency $f{\text{INT}}$ divided by 12 or an external clock applied to the TIMER pin.
+The prescaler input is the internal frequency $f{\rm INT}$ divided by 12.
 The prescaler decrements on the rising edge, depending on the division factor programmed by the PS[2:0] bits in the TSCR register.

 The state of the 7-bit prescaler can be read in the PSCR register.